Clark D Potter and

 From Annette Potter, 20 Oct., 2016

-I was on Facebook this afternoon and found this wonderful piece of writing by a long time friend of the Potter family, Corky Camery.
+I was on Facebook this afternoon (20 Oct 2016) and found this piece of writing by a long time friend of the Clark Potter family, Corky Camery.
 She is a member of the Mormon church.
-She and Clark Potter's family are all very much involved in the church and their work for others.
-I have nothing but praise for this church, even though I am not a member myself.
-I see them do so much for so many across the entire planet.
-They "walk the walk" and don't just "talk the talk".
-So, I am very proud of my brother, Clark for his participation in their efforts to sincerely help others.
-This wonderful lady, Corky Camery has been on this earth for a glorious 90 years.
-I take her words to heart and cherish her wisdom.
+She and Clark Potter's family are involved in the church work for others.
+I have observed them helping others in disasters.
+I am not a member myself.
+I see them do for others across the world.
+So, Clark is well received for his participation in his efforts.
+Corky Camery has been on this earth for over 90 years.
 Here is what she wrote regarding a visit she made to another ward.
 She posted this on October 20, 2014:

 Corky's Chronicles # 5